Wix vs Shopify is a match-up between two popular ecommerce website builders.

 Delighted by design?
 Squarespace has the sleekest templates around to help your online store really stand out.
 It also has awesome built-in features and a strong inventory system, but it’s relatively tricky to use compared to other website builders with ecommerce functionality because it demands more creative skills.

 Cost conscious?
-Square is the best value for money option.
+Square Online is the best value for money option.
 It’s also really easy to use, so it’s perfect for users without much tech skill who want to create a nice website.
 However, design flexibility is pretty limited, and there isn’t much room for customization.

 Or, if you’re keen to see how Wix and Shopify fare against other competitors, check out some of the reviews below: